 Keri: That amazes me too.

 Shaw: One in a southern area where you could catch giant fish.

 Shaw: Yeah.
 It doesn't even need to be spawning.
-It could've been in San Antonio and fish Choke, an hour south and driven back and forth and caught giant fish and still been nice and warm.
-Even if it gets cold it's not that bad you know.
+It could've been in San Antonio and fish Choke, an hour south, and driven back and forth and caught giant fish and still been nice and warm.
+Even if it gets cold, it's not that bad.
 But no, we're fishing in the frozen tundra of Shreveport and northern Alabama.
-It will be 6 six years of cold frigid, potential cold and frigid, this is not cold and frigid, this is absolutely wonderful.
+It will be six years of cold frigid, potentially cold and frigid; this is not cold and frigid.
+This is absolutely wonderful.

 Shaw: I wouldn't know what they'd do.
 We're done right now.
-What you like is that we're done in June right?
+What you like is that we're done in June.
 Being done in June means you can just have the Classic a month or two later.
 That's fine.
 Have July off and have the Classics.
 We can start fishing in January or something like that.
-Freeze our butts off somewhere else, Florida or Texas or wherever you want to go.
+Freeze our butts off somewhere else, Florida or Texas, or wherever you want to go.